linhhv-1996/NewUI/content/english/blog/how-to-choose-name-for-business-startup-brand-product/index.md

 I had some negotiating leverage.
 In addition, especially if you're in the SaaS space, different top level domains can work.
 Code, AI IO, evenly, not as much anymore.

 But these are all acceptable, right?
 Think of customer IO that has built a deca million dollar ARR SaaS customer IO.
 Think of close IO.
-I think they actually bought ***the.com***
+I think they actually bought ***the.com***, but I still call them close IO.

-Now, but I still call them close IO.
 One of the final things I'll wrap with is don't use two or more of these suffix workaround things.
 So, like get ***bumpcrm.code***, it's hot garbage, right?
 If you could get ***bump.co*** versus ***bumpcrm.com*** and you could get either one for a decent price, I'd consider it like bump co, bump AI, bump IO.
 These are not bad domain names.

 #### Essential Tools for Building Your SaaS Product